Avoid Paying Full Price: Tips & Tricks for Shopping in Spain

 With prices at well over 50€ for top brand fragrances, have you ever though of trying a smell-alike?

-Another idea is to wait until after the big fragrance selling days of the year: Valentine’s Day, Mother’s/ Father’s Day and Christmas when stores will be selling off overstocked box sets.
+Another idea is to wait until after the big perfume selling days of the year: Valentine’s Day, Mother’s / Father’s Day and Christmas when stores will be selling off overstocked box sets.

 When you’re in a bricks-and-mortar store, carry out a quick check on your smartphone to make sure you’re getting the best deal.

-Tip: For big items don’t forget to factor in delivery costs.
+Tip: For large, heavy or voluminous items don’t forget to factor in delivery costs.

 Yes they clog up your inbox, but signing up for newsletters is a great way for newbies to get money off vouchers.